ariary/AravisFS/README.md

 *We accept to leak information about the fs structure (number of file/folder, size)*

-**Why fake?**
- - Cause encryption isn't strong
- - Cause it does not provide a real fs, just a representation of it. *(And to be honest it only encrypts a folder but by extension we say a file system)*

 **Use case?**
  - To avoid your volume being spied on by your cloud provider
  - To make a temporary folder/fs on a target machine if you are a black hat and you do not want to be spied on by forensic people.
 Or if you want to hide a payload.
  - To boast of having an encrypted fs .. but practically unusable anyway

+**Why "fake"?**
+ - Cause encryption isn't strong
+ - Cause it does not provide a real fs, just a representation of it. *(And to be honest it only encrypts a folder but by extension we say a file system)*

  ## 💺 Usage (***In case I ever code***)
 ### 🔍 Explore encrypted folder